 - Repair a detached retina of the eye

-- Remove the prostate
+- Remove parts of the prostate

 - Remove kidney stones